yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-op-fields.md

 present distinctly when verifiers are separated for clarity.

 All verifier execution contexts share the same compiled script for a given verifier code body, but each thread has its own instanced variable state, including results.
+However, the variables which were present after any verifier-init code are injected into the initial context for each instance.

 ## expected-result